 Shaw University: A Living/Learning Community

-The University motto “pro christo et humanitate” that is interpreted “for Christ and humanity” speaks to the broader assertion that religion and learning go hand-in-hand.
-The University also embraces the belief that character grows with knowledge.
+The University motto “pro christo et humanitate” that is interpreted “for Christ and humanity” speaks to the broader assertion that religion and learning go hand-in-hand and character grows with knowledge.
 This gives indication that spiritual growth and development is a critical part of learning at Shaw University.
 The University is committed to its tradition as a Christian institution.
 It also promotes interaction with other faith groups and it respects diversity throughout the campus community.

-The University Chaplain is the key university official responsible for providing leadership in spiritual activities throughout the University.
-Additionally, he or she provides pastoral counseling, worship opportunities, Bible study, visitation and supervision of University Chaplain student religious organizations.
-The Chaplain is the spiritual advisor to the University president and provides advice on all matters that serve to enhance spiritual development, increase esprit de corps, and enhance the moral and ethical dimension throughout the campus community.
-The Chaplain is also responsible for forging a partnership with local churches and clergy for the purpose of creating a positive environment conducive to various expressions of faith.
+The Dean of the Chapel is the key university official responsible for providing leadership in spiritual activities throughout the University.
+Additionally, he or she provides pastoral counseling, worship opportunities, Bible study, visitation and supervision of student religious organizations.
+The Dean is the spiritual advisor to the University president and provides advice on all matters that serve to enhance spiritual development, increase esprit de corps, and enhance the moral and ethical dimension throughout the campus community.
+The Dean is also responsible for forging a partnership with local churches and clergy for the purpose of creating a positive environment conducive to various expressions of faith.

-The Chaplain also provides sponsorship of other activities designed to enhance spiritual development throughout the campus community.
-These activities include: Bible studies, seminars, religious student organizations, and an array of outreach programs.
+The chapel staff also provides sponsorship of other activities designed to enhance spiritual development throughout the campus community.
+These activities include: midweek worship, Bible studies, seminars, religious student organizations, and an array of outreach programs.